RanheimSkiklubb/STimeDocumentation/README.md

-# TimeLord - Simple Race Timing System
+# STime - Simple Race Timing System

 The system consists of the following parts:
  * Sign-up interface